 - For your safety, please do not run on the trails.

+- Please do not pick fruit or other plants without permission (call 808-697-3457).
 Visitors may sample one or two fruits.
 Additional harvesting is not allowed as our Ka'aha'aina Cafe harvests them for their recipes.

 Trail Information and Live Webcams